cloudfoundry-attic/etcd-release/README.md

 	  deployment_name: NAME
 	```

+Output the result of the above command to a file: `./scripts/generate_etcd_deployment_manifest [STUB LIST] > OUTPUT_MANIFEST_PATH`.

 ###5.
 Deploy
-Output the result of the above command to a file: `./scripts/generate_etcd_deployment_manifest [STUB LIST] > etcd.yml`.
-Then run `bosh -d etcd.yml deploy`.

----
+Run `bosh -d OUTPUT_MANIFEST_PATH deploy`.

-#Running Tests
+## Running Tests

 We have written a test suite that exercises spinning up single/multiple etcd instances, scaling them
 and perform rolling deploys.
 If you have already installed Go, you can run `EATS_CONFIG=[config_file.json] ./scripts/test`.
 The `test` script installs all dependancies and runs the full test suite.
 The EATS_CONFIG
-environment variable points to a configuration file which specifies the endpoint of the bosh
+environment variable points to a configuration file which specifies the endpoint of the BOSH
 director and the path to your iaas_settings stub.
-An example config json for bosh-lite would look like:
+An example config json for BOSH-lite would look like:

 ```json
 cat > integration_config.json << EOF